gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 ## Working with the Flights data
 ```

-Let’s now start working with the Flights data, which we have uploaded with the various files within the `s3://flight-bucket/raw/flights/`.
+Let's now start working with the Flights data, which we have uploaded with the various files within the `s3://flight-bucket/raw/flights/`.

 Navigate to the first cell and start with a title.
 By using the `%md` directive we can switch to the Markdown interpreter, which can be used for displaying static text.

-Let's see the data in the `flight-bucket` bucket in MinIO.
+Let's see the data in the `flight-bucket` bucket in Object Storage.
 In a terminal window execute the following `s3cmd`

 ```
 docker exec -ti awscli s3cmd ls -r s3://flight-bucket/raw/flights/